-Subcontract Act Compliance Initiatives

-Casio has established a Compliance Committee on Japan's Act against Delay in Payment of Subcontract Proceeds, Etc., to Subcontractors (Subcontract Act) which includes group companies, and is striving to ensure all transactions comply with the law.
-Under the annual basic plan of the Committee, each group company in Japan drafts its own action plan, and maintains proper transactions with subcontractors based on the use of PDCA cycles.
-In particular, employees that deal directly with suppliers and outsourcers are provided with the necessary knowledge through in-house seminars and classes sponsored by the relevant government authorities In fiscal 2020, 3,557 Casio employees attended in-house seminars, and 49 people also participated in classes sponsored by the Japan Fair Trade Commission and by the Small and Medium Enterprise Agency.
+Subcontract Act Compliance Initiatives Casio has established a Compliance Committee on Japan's Act against Delay in Payment of Subcontract Proceeds, Etc., to Subcontractors (Subcontract Act) which includes group companies, and is striving to ensure all transactions comply with the law.
+Under the annual basic plan of the Committee, each group company in Japan implements PDCA cycles.
+In fiscal 2021, in-house seminar subjects were expanded and made available to all employees.
+Moreover, employees that deal directly with suppliers and outsourcers are always provided with the necessary knowledge through classes sponsored by the relevant government authorities In fiscal 2021, 3,040 Casio employees attended in-house seminars, and 12 people also participated in classes sponsored by the Japan Fair Trade Commission and by the Small and Medium Enterprise Agency.
 This training helped to raise compliance awareness and provided employees with the knowledge they need.
 Various efforts were made to encourage understanding, such as conducting training sessions with original teaching materials prepared to suit the unique transaction conditions of various group companies.
 The Compliance Committee also obtains the latest information from government websites and email notification services, and sends the information directly to committee members.
 The news is also posted on the committee's website, and shared with the entire group.
 In offices where subcontract transactions are handled, independent audits are carried out on an ongoing basis.
 Casio confirms that proper, compliant transactions are executed, by inspecting the document record of the entire series of transactions from ordering to payment.
 Casio will continue to promote understanding of the Subcontract Act among its employees, and work to strengthen its system for even better compliance.
+The company will strive to promote even sounder transactions and create value with suppliers.
+In fiscal 2021, Casio received no warnings or fines under the Subcontract Act.